MFD is a utility processor whose primary functions are:

 NEXT NAME[/M] FOR XXXXXX SET, OR @EOF:

-with XXXXXX replaced by FILENM, ACCT, PROJ, or OWNER.
+with XXXXXX replaced by FILENM, ACCT, PROJ, OWNER, CREEL, PACKID, or BREEL.

-Any number of input images may be entered, and any number of names may be listed on an image, separated by at least one space.
-Enter @EOF to terminate input; if an "@" or any ECL statement is entered, it will cancel demand pausing.
+Any number of input images may be entered, including an @ADD of a file or element, and any number of names may be listed on an image, separated by a space, comma, or both.
+Enter @EOF (or @ADD,E) to terminate input.
 To have this set's input images echoed, code "IF.INx/E".

-Note: solicitation of file set images will occur after any custom output images have been read or solicited and terminated with an @EOF.
+Note that solicitation of name set images will occur after any custom output images have been read or solicited and terminated with an @EOF.

-Each name listed on an image is 1-12 characters.
+Each name listed on an image is 1-12 characters, or 1-6 for volumes.
 In the case of FILE images, each name consists of a qualifier*filename.
 Either item may be omitted, indicated by a leading "*" for filename only, or a trailing "*" or nothing for qualifier only.
 The name is terminated by a space or period.

 Each name may include wild cards to represent certain characters: